nyuwireless-unipd/ns3-mmwave/doc/tutorial/source/getting-started.rst

 script builds the various pieces you downloaded.
 Eventually you should see the following::

-   Waf: Leaving directory `/path/to/workspace/ns-allinone-3.24/ns-3.24/build' 'build' finished successfully (6m25.032s)
+   Waf: Leaving directory `/path/to/workspace/ns-allinone-3.26/ns-3.26/build' 'build' finished successfully (6m25.032s)

    Modules built:
    antenna                   aodv                      applications
    bridge                    buildings                 config-store
    core                      csma                      csma-layout
    dsdv                      dsr                       energy
    fd-net-device             flow-monitor              internet
-   lr-wpan                   lte                       mesh
+   internet-apps             lr-wpan                   lte
-   mobility                  mpi                       netanim (no Python)
+   mesh                      mobility                  mpi
-   network                   nix-vector-routing        olsr
+   netanim (no Python)       network                   nix-vector-routing
+   olsr                      openflow (no Python)      point-to-point
-   point-to-point            point-to-point-layout     propagation
+   point-to-point-layout     propagation               sixlowpan
-   sixlowpan                 spectrum                  stats
+   spectrum                  stats                     tap-bridge
-   tap-bridge                test (no Python)          topology-read
+   test (no Python)          topology-read             traffic-control
-   uan                       virtual-net-device        wave
+   uan                       virtual-net-device        visualizer
-   wifi                      wimax
+   wave                      wifi                      wimax

-   Modules not built (see ns-3 tutorial for explanation): brite                     click                     openflow
+   Modules not built (see ns-3 tutorial for explanation): brite                     click
-   visualizer

-   Leaving directory `./ns-3.24'

 Regarding the portion about modules not built::

-  Modules not built (see ns-3 tutorial for explanation): brite                     click                     openflow
+  Modules not built (see ns-3 tutorial for explanation): brite                     click
-  visualizer

 This just means that some |ns3| modules that have dependencies on outside libraries may not have been built, or that the configuration